Dangerous Liaisons

 Dangerous Liaisons is a 1988 American period romantic drama film directed by Stephen Frears, from a screenplay by Christopher Hampton based on his 1985 play Les Liaisons Dangereuses, itself adapted from the 1782 French novel by Pierre Choderlos de Laclos.
 The film depicts schemes of seduction and revenge among aristocrats in 18th century France, and stars Glenn Close, John Malkovich, Michelle Pfeiffer, Uma Thurman, Swoosie Kurtz, Mildred Natwick, Peter Capaldi and Keanu Reeves.

-Dangerous Liaisons was theatrically released by Warner Bros.
-Pictures on December 21, 1988.
+Dangerous Liaisons was theatrically released by Warner Bros. on December 21, 1988.
 Grossing $34.7 million against its $14 million budget, the film was a modest box-office success.
 It was nominated for seven awards at the 61st Academy Awards, including Best Picture, winning three: Best Adapted Screenplay, Best Costume Design, and Best Production Design.

 Plot

 In pre-Revolution Paris, the Marquise de Merteuil plots revenge against her ex-lover, the Comte de Bastide, who recently ended their relationship.
 To soothe her wounded pride and embarrass Bastide, she seeks to arrange the seduction and disgrace of his young virgin fiancée, Cécile de Volanges, who has only recently been presented to society after spending her formative years in the shelter of a convent.

 Merteuil calls on the similarly unprincipled Vicomte de Valmont, another ex-lover of hers, to do the deed.
-Valmont declines as he is plotting to seduce Madame de Tourvel, the devoutly religious wife of a member of Parliament and a current guest of Valmont's aunt, Madame de Rosemonde.
-Amused and incredulous at Valmont's hubris, Merteuil ups the ante: if Valmont somehow succeeds in seducing Tourvel and can furnish written proof, Merteuil will sleep with him as well.
+Valmont declines as he is plotting to seduce Madame de Tourvel, the devoutly religious wife of a member of Parliament and a guest of Valmont's aunt, Madame de Rosemonde.
+Amused and incredulous at Valmont's hubris, Merteuil ups the ante: if Valmont seduces Tourvel and can furnish written proof, Merteuil will sleep with him as well.
 Never one to refuse a challenge, Valmont accepts.

 Tourvel rebuffs all of Valmont's advances.
-Searching for leverage, he instructs his page Azolan to seduce Tourvel's maid, Julie, and gain access to Tourvel's private correspondence.
+He instructs his page Azolan to seduce Tourvel's maid, Julie, and gain access to Tourvel's private correspondence.
 One of the letters intercepted is from Cécile's mother and Merteuil's cousin, Madame de Volanges, warning Tourvel that Valmont is nefarious and untrustworthy.
 Valmont resolves to seduce Cécile as revenge for her mother's accurate denunciation of him.

 At the opera, Cécile meets the charming and handsome Chevalier Danceny, who becomes her music teacher.
-They fall in love with coaxing from Merteuil, who knows that Danceny, as a nobleman of lesser rank, naive, young, and not particularly wealthy, can never qualify as a bona fide suitor.
+They fall in love, with coaxing from Merteuil, who knows that Danceny, as a nobleman of lesser rank, naïve, young, and not particularly wealthy, can never be accepted as a suitor.